David Carpenter (baseball, born 1985)

 Darrell David Carpenter (born July 15, 1985) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Houston Astros, Toronto Blue Jays, Atlanta Braves, New York Yankees, Washington Nationals, and Texas Rangers.
-He is currently the manager of the West Virginia Black Bears of the MLB Draft League and the pitching coach of the Fairmont State Fighting Falcons.
+He is the current manager of the Jacksonville Jumbo Shrimp of the International League (IL) and the Triple-A affiliate of the Miami Marlins.

 High school and college

 Carpenter attended East Fairmont High School in Fairmont, West Virginia and then West Virginia University (WVU), where he played college baseball for the West Virginia Mountaineers baseball team, from 2004 to 2006.
 While at WVU, Carpenter was a catcher.
 In 2004, he batted .235 in 81 at bats; in 2005, Carpenter posted a .282 average in 110 at bats; and in 2006, he hit .316 with 38 runs batted in (RBI) in 187 at bats.

 Professional career

 St. Louis Cardinals

 The St. Louis Cardinals selected Carpenter in the 12th round of the 2006 Major League Baseball draft.
 He played for the State College Spikes in 2006, hitting .189 in 37 games.
 In 2007, Carpenter batted .220 for the GCL Cardinals and Batavia Muckdogs.
 He both caught and pitched in 2008: catching for the Quad Cities River Bandits and Palm Beach Cardinals (hitting .215 in 65 at bats); and pitching for the GCL Cardinals and Johnson City Cardinals (posting a 1.84 earned run average (ERA) in 15 relief appearances, while striking out 17 batters in 14 2/3 innings).
 For the 2009 season, Carpenter converted to pitching full-time and went 5–3 with a 4.28 ERA in 52 relief appearances for the River Bandits, striking out 77 batters in 67 1/3 innings.
 In 2010, he began the season with the Palm Beach Cardinals.